The Hike To The Grand Teton's Lower Saddle

 Jenny Lake Store

-It's about 2.5 miles by car from the trailhead to the store, and 1 mile between the roadway junctions.
-There is a shortcut trail by the Exum office if you're on foot.
-You can access water from the creeks flowing through Lupine Meadows but they probably need filtering or chemical treatment.
+It's about 2.5 miles by car from the trailhead to the store.
+There's a shortcut trail by the Exum office if you're on foot.
+You can access water from the creeks flowing through Lupine Meadows but they may need filtering or chemical treatment.

 Garnet Canyon Camping